Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

-Commercial fly baits come in different forms such as traps and even liquids.
+Commercial fly baits come in different forms, such as traps and even liquids.
 They usually are composed of insecticidal ingredients meant to kill insects.
-Place them in strategic positions to attract flies which will then feed on the ingredients and die.
+Place them in strategic positions to attract flies, feed on the elements, and die.

 Use Essential Oils to Repel Flies